YugamiSekai/hello-world/README.md

 # hello-world
 Just a test.
-This is my forst time on GitHub.
+This is my first time on GitHub.
+WOOOO!!